katarinalau151/comp0034_week4/exercises/4_create_dash_app_in_IDE.md

 ## Recreate the example from exercise 3
 Add the following code to app.py.
-There are three changes from the previous code:
+There are two changes from the previous code:
 1. As we will be running this as a Python app rather than a jupyter notebook we will create a Python main function and no longer require the `use_reloader=False` parameter.
 2. The data directory is in a different location relative to the file that is calling it so this has been changed.
-A further import was also required for this (`import os`)
+A further import is also required for this (`import os`)
-3. The assets directory contains w3.css, this stylesheet is used in the app
 ```python
 # Import the required libraries.
 import dash